Our Approach to Reading

 Children will also bring home a library book to share-read with parents.

 In KS2 children access the Accelerated Reader scheme, children select books from the library based on their ZPD (Zone of Proximal Development) score.
 These books become the scheme books for KS2 children.
 ZPD is assessed half termly using the Star Reader Test on Accelerated Reader.

-Accelerated Reader is an on-line tool used for monitoring and managing independent reading practice, motivating pupils to read for pleasure.
+Accelerated Reader is an on-line tool used for monitoring and managing independent reading practise, motivating pupils to read for pleasure.
 It is aimed to engage pupils with their reading, increasing reading comprehension, understanding of the text and improve vocabulary skills.